pculture/bcp47-json/README.markdown

      "description": [<string>, <string>, ...]}

 As you can see, most values are passed straight through as plain strings from the IANA registry.
-There are three exceptions:
+There are four exceptions:

 `added` and `deprecated` are encoded as dates (see above).

-`description` is an array of strings.
-In the IANA registry some tags have more than one description, for some reason I probably don't want to know.
-If there's just one description for a tag it will be encoded as an array of one element.
+`description` and `prefix` are arrays of strings (possibly empty).
+In the IANA registry some tags have more than one description and/or prefix.
+If there's just one description/prefix for a tag it will still be encoded as an array of one element.

 ### Generate a Fresh `bcp47.json` from the Registry